jmart368/CollegeTuitionDiversityandPayPortfolio/README.md

 ### Colleges in the Massachusetts

-Total Average Cost of Public Schools in Massachsuetts
+Total Average Cost of Public
 |avg_room_and_board|avg_in_state_tuition|avg_out_state_tuition|
 |---|---|---|
 |5697.48|8964.69|17725.45|